top of page

 Step 3: First drafts & Template Preparation

 With the template ready, I will use all the guidance from our discussion in Step 2 to put together some early Livery concepts.
-You can also reject these initial concepts if you feel I've missed the mark and I'll come up with something better from your feedback.
+You can also reject these initial concepts if you feel I've missed the mark and I'll come up with something better after hearing your feedback.

-We select your favourite livery concept and I refine it until it looks exactly how you want it to.
-Attention to detail plays a massive part at this stage, and I'll go over every area with a fine toothcomb to make sure everything looks as intended and translates well to your vehicle.
+Attention to detail plays a massive part at this stage, and I'll go over every area with a fine toothcomb to ensure everything looks as intended, translates well to your vehicle, and can be printed and applied without too much difficulty.

 - Thorough quality control checks